 The purpose of this assignment is to do a tutorial that takes you through the basics of 3D programming.
 We expect you to work through this tutorial and familiarize yourself with all the concepts and implementations provided here.
 The idea is to get to know 3D computer graphics from programmer's perspective, i.e., to see how a modern 3D API works and to familiarize yourself with the anatomy of an interactive 3D graphics application.
-You will need to use what you learn here for the second and third practical assignment, which will be more challenging than this one.
+You will need to use what you learn here for the second and third practical assignments, which will be more challenging than this one.

-In practice this comes down to the following: When doing the tutorial, you will create two programs that perform basic rendering.
+When doing the tutorial, you will create two programs that perform basic rendering.
 You should hand in both programs after working through the tutorial.
-This means all your source code and project files and a readme (see the Deliverables section below).
+This means: all your source code and project files and a readme (see the Deliverables section below).
 At various steps, you will take screenshots, which we can use to streamline the grading process.
 These screenshots are part of the deliverables.

-Please note that this assignment is a tutorial, simply completing this tutorial will practically give you a good grade for free.
-This tutorial is not representative of the difficulty of the other assignments.
-The other assignments will be significantly harder and require more personal effort.
-Correspondingly, the weighing of your grade for this tutorial is also lower than that of the other assignments.
+A significant part of this assignment is essentially a tutorial, simply completing this part will practically give you points for free.
+The remainder is more challenging, especially the optional problems.
+This assignment is not representative of the difficulty of the other assignments: these will be significantly harder and require more personal effort.
+This is reflected in the weighing of the assignments.

-The reason for this is that there are a lot of students in this course, where some might not have much programming experience with C# yet.
+The reason for this approach is that there are a lot of students in this course, where some might not have much programming experience with C# yet.
 They should have a fair chance to catch up with the more experienced students.
 The more experienced students are encouraged to finish this assignment early and start working on the second assignment as soon as it becomes available.